DIAGNOSING SPINE PROBLEMS

 Physical Exam

 Knee jerk reaction testAfter taking your history, your physician will give you a physical exam.
 However, this allows the doctor to rule out possible causes of pain and try to determine the source of your problem.
-Thus, the areas of your body that will be examined depend upon where you are experiencing pain — neck, lower back, arms, legs, etc.
+Thus, the areas of your body that the doctor will examine will depend upon where you are experiencing pain — neck, lower back, arms, legs, etc.

 • The motion of Your Spine – Is there pain when you twist, bend, or move?
 If so, where?
 In addition, your doctor will ask if you have lost some flexibility.